 Each year, approximately 8,000 men in the United States are diagnosed with testicular cancer.
 Testicular cancer occurs when abnormal cells in one or both of the testes begin to grow uncontrollably.
-While diagnosis of testicular cancer is on the rise, it is highly treatable if caught early.
-In recognition of Testicular Cancer Awareness Month, here are some facts about testicular cancer that patients and their family members may not know:
+It is highly treatable if caught early.

 The incidence of testicular cancer starts to rise with the onset of puberty; it is the most common cancer in men between the ages of 15 and 40.
 Health history also plays a major role in determining who is most likely to develop testicular cancer.
 Risk factors include: